Article by Wayne L. Westcott, Ph.D., Jose Vaighese, M.D., Nancy Moynihan, M.S., Rita La Rosa Loud, B.S., Scott Whitehead, B.S.

 Osteopenia typically progresses to osteoporosis, which is characterized by low bone mass and bone matrix deterioration 23.
 According to the U.S. Department of Health and Human services 56, more than 30 percent of women and 15 percent of men will experience bone fractures resulting from osteoporosis.

 Based on the research literature and our previous findings, we designed a new study to examine the effects of exercise and nutrition on bone, muscle, and blood pressure in older adults.
-Specifically, 52 men and women (mean age, 59 years; range 39 – 82 years) completed the 9-month research program in 1 of 3 study groups: (1) a Control Group that did not exercise or take nutritional supplements; (2) an Exercise Group that performed strength and aerobic training, but did not take nutritional supplements; and (3) an Exercise Plus Nutrition Group that performed strength and aerobic training, and did take nutritional supplements.
+Specifically, 52 men and women (mean age, 59 years; range 39 – 82 years) completed the 9-month research program in 1 of 3 study groups: (1) a Control Group that did not exercise or take nutritional supplements; (2) an Exercise Group that performed resistance training and aerobic activities, but did not take nutritional supplements; and (3) an Exercise Plus Nutrition Group that performed resistance training and aerobic training, plus did take nutritional supplements.

 Both the Exercise Group and the Exercise Plus Nutrition Group performed the following training program, 2 or 3 days each week for a period of 36 weeks.

 Participants performed 1 set of 8 to 12 repetitions on 12 Nautilus resistance training machines: (1) leg extension; (2) leg curl; (3) hip abduction/adduction; (4) leg press; (5) chest press; (6) seated row; (7) shoulder press; (8) lat pulldown; (9) low back; (10) abdominal; (11) rotary torso; and (12) neck flexion/extension.
 Resistance training was increased by approximately 5 percent whenever 12 repetitions were completed with proper form (controlled movement speed and full movement range).